mpredli01/helidon-movies/README.md

-# Helidon Quickstart MP Example
+# Helidon Movies MicroProfile Example

 This example implements a simple Hello World REST service using MicroProfile